 Whatever the destination, whatever the challenge, we’re one of the few legal businesses with a cross discipline, practical knowledge of the road haulage, freight and logistics sector.
 We help you to find better solutions to reduce risk and costs.
-Our membership of the Road Haulage Association not only demonstrates that we understand the industry but that we are committed to playing an integral part in it.

 DWF’s global transport practice comprises more than 60 lawyers across the globe who deliver in-depth knowledge of the automotive, maritime, rail, aviation, road transport and logistics sectors.